 To install fail2ban on CentOS or RHEL, first set up EPEL repository, and then run the following command.

 To install fail2ban on Fedora, simply run:

 To install fail2ban on Ubuntu, Debian or Linux Mint:

-Now you are ready to configure fail2ban to harden your ssh server.
-You need to create the following configuration file.
-The configuration file contains "DEFAULT" section where you define default parameters for all monitored services, and service-specific sections where you define any service-specific (in this case ssh-related) parameters or overwrite default parameters.
+Now you are ready to configure fail2ban to harden your SSH server.
+You need to edit the configuration file at /etc/fail2ban/jail.conf.
+The configuration file contains "DEFAULT" section where you define default parameters for all monitored services, and service-specific sections where you define any service-specific jails (e.g., SSH, Apache, etc) to overwrite default parameters.

-Once the configuration file is ready, start fail2ban service as follows.
+Once the configuration file is ready, restart fail2ban service as follows.

 To verify fail2ban is running successfully, run fail2ban-client command with "ping" argument.
 If fail2ban service is running okay, you should see "pong" as a response.